praepunctis/Chroma/README.md

 # Chroma
-Real-time Fourier Transform audio analysis.
+Real-time Fourier Transform audio analysis. | Based on a project by @samuellapointe.